daronphang/programming-resources/.NET/CTS.md

 ### CTS Interface Types

-Interfaces are nothing more than a named collection of abstract member defintions and/or default implementations, which are implemented by a given class or structure.
+Interfaces are nothing more than a named collection of abstract member definitions and/or default implementations, which are implemented by a given class or structure.

 ```c#
 // C# interface is usually declared as public, to allow